AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58141-phpsessid-regenerates-on-post-requests-for-logged-in-customers-with-l2-redis-cache-enabled.md

 <u>Steps to reproduce</u>:

 1. Create a simple product.
-1. Create a customer and log in to the storefront.
+1. Create a customer and log in to the Storefront.
 1. Check the value of PHPSESSID.
 1. Send a few POST requests
 1. Login to the [!UICONTROL Admin] panel and change the middle name of the customer.